vanHeemstraSystems/clip-studio-paint/300/200/100/100/200/400/README.md

 [Memo]

-·The animation folder is a folder used to manage animation cels.
+- The animation folder is a folder used to manage animation cels.
 Layers stored in the animation folder are handled as cels to set the motion of the animation.

-·Specify cels on the [Timeline] palette to make the images in your animation move.
+- Specify cels on the [Timeline] palette to make the images in your animation move.

 **Tips:** Tablet and Smartphone Specific Operations